 However, the conditioning has maintained your desires and wants to date to have something as yours, and on that event, you will be happy.

-Your other conditioning may not be subconscious, in that it is from recent experiences which you remember which have created recent desires and wants to have something as yours that will make you happy
+Your other conditioning may not be subconscious, in that it is from more recent experiences which you remember that have created recent desires and wants to have something as yours which will make you happy

 However, as above, you have no direct experience or knowledge that having something as yours will make you happy.